 Once you leave the service, you are actually looking for something more.

-They have no one to order them around, no specific schedule they are mandated to adhere to, no tasks and purposes, etc. They truly become the wondering souls looking for life again.
+They have no one to order them around, no specific schedule they are mandated to adhere to, no tasks and purposes, etc. They truly become wandering souls looking for life again.

 During this transition, we see many veterans become hostile to civilians due to convoluted perceptions.
 In time, they even become hostile to their own past tribal members.
 More often than not, the hostility is not due to outside perceptions but rather one that comes from the inner self of loneliness, lack of purpose, and a withdrawal from a respected hierarchy.

-Unfortunately, as lost as these wondering souls become, they also inflict self-pain and anguish through drug and alcohol abuse, eating disorders, etc.
+Unfortunately, as lost as these wandering souls become, they also inflict self-pain and anguish through drug and alcohol abuse, eating disorders, etc.

 They become self-isolators.